Our priorities

 CF10 4DQ

-The executive committee of Welsh council or chair's group (comprising the chair of Welsh council, and craft committee chairs) meet on an ad hoc basis to deal with urgent business between these times.
+The executive committee of Welsh council (comprising the chair of Welsh council, and branch of practice committee chairs) meet on an ad hoc basis to deal with urgent business between these times.

 Our terms of reference